apendley/TPCodea/README.md

 * MySheet.lua
 * MySheet@2x.lua

-You can discard the MySheet@2x.lua file, you won't need it since you checked the "Force identical layout' box in the AutoSD options.
+You can ignore/discard the MySheet@2x.lua file, you won't need it since you checked the "Force identical layout' box in the AutoSD options.

 Getting the sprite sheets into Codea